-- Fill the pot with about one inch of water.
+- Fill the pot with one inch of water.
 Bring to a simmer over medium heat.

 - In a food processor or mortar and pestle, combine the sugar and lemon zest and pulse or mash until the sugar is yellow and the delicious smell of lemon sugar almost knocks you out, about a minute in the food processor or a few minutes in the mortar.

-- Add the lemon juice and lime juice and cook, whisking constantly for 8 to 10 minutes, until the curd reads 160° F on an instant read thermometer and has the consistency of sour cream.
+- Add the lemon juice and lime juice and cook, whisking constantly for about 10 minutes, until the curd reads 160° F on an instant read thermometer and has the consistency of sour cream.
 Remove the bowl from the heat.

 - Whisk in the pieces of cold butter one by one until they are completely incorporated.
 Strain the curd through a fine-mesh sieve into a clean bowl.

-- If you are gifting the curd, divide it among four small jelly jars while it is still warm.
+- If you are giving the curd as gifts, divide it among four small jelly jars while it is still warm.
 Then chill in the refrigerator.
 The curd lasts in the refrigerator for up to a week and also freezes beautifully.
 Especially since people can get so overfed around the holidays, it's nice to include a label on the jar that lets recipients know they can freeze it for up to three months.